dinanathsj29/ES6-ECMAScript6-ECMAScript2015-tutorial/README.md

 ---------------------
 - On the fundamentals of Garbage Collection and to avoid memory leaks `weakSets` are introduces
 - The main advantage of WeakSets over Sets is `memory is handled properly`
+- Weak sets `do not have a size` property

 > **Syntax & Example**: `Typescript 14_4_es6_ts_weaksets.ts`
 ```typescript